By Dr. Eddie Capparucci, Ph.D., LPC, CSAS

 But Susan’s words left me on a quest to determine if other women dealing with betrayal were experiencing similar feelings.
 And I soon discovered the answer was yes.
 Over a period of months, I asked numerous women if their husbands were doing enough to help them heal and all of them said no.

 A woman who has been betrayed wants to know her husband understands the depth of her suffering.
 More importantly, she wants to believe he will be supportive as she heals and not try to rush her through the process.

 A man must realize not only is his wife’s trust destroyed but so is her self-worth has taken a beating.
 She believes you desire something more than she can offer.
 She wonders what is wrong with her that you sought stimulation elsewhere.

-So the question you must answer is ‘do you truly want to help her heal’ or do you want to continue to wish her pain away?
+So the question you must answer is do you truly want to help her heal or do you want to continue to wish her pain away?
 Because if you want to brush this under the carpet you are in for a long and painful relationship.
-But if you sincerely want what’s best for her and desire to help her recover from the emotional pain I have a solution for you.
+But if you sincerely want what is best for her and desire to help her recover from the emotional pain you caused I have a solution for you.